-Paraphernalia are instruments such as pipes, roach clips, syringes, hypodermic needles, cocaine spoons or kits or any other items normally or actually used for the packaging, conveyance, dispensation, or use of drugs/narcotics.
+Paraphernalia are instruments such as pipes, bowls, syringes, hypodermic needles, or any other items normally or actually used for the packaging, conveyance, dispensation, or use of drugs/narcotics.

-Look-a-like or counterfeit drugs are specifically, amended Section 2925.01(P) of the Ohio Revised Code, to mean any of the following:
+Look-a-like or counterfeit drugs are specifically, amended Section 2925.01 (P) of the Ohio Revised Code, to mean any of the following:

-- 1. Any drug that bears, or whose container or label bears a trademark, trade name, or other identifying mark used without authorization of the owner or rights to such trademark, trade name, or identifying mark. - 2.
-Any unmarked or unlabeled substance that is represented to be a controlled,
+1. A drug that bears, or whose container or label bears a trademark, trade name, or other identifying mark used without authorization of the owner or rights to such trademark, trade name or identifying mark.

-- manufactured, processed, packed, or distributed substance. - 3.
-Any substance that is represented to be a controlled substance but is not controlled substance or is a different controlled substance. - 4.
-Any substance other than a controlled substance that a reasonable person would believe to be a controlled substance because of its similarity in shape, size, and color, or its markings, labeling, packaging, distribution, or the price for which it is sold or offered for sale.
+- 2. Any unmarked or unlabeled substance that is represented to be a controlled, manufactured, processed, or distributed substance. - 3.
+Any substance that is represented to be a controlled substance but is not a controlled substance or is a different controlled substance. - 4.
+Any substance other than a controlled substance that a reasonable person would believe to be a controlled substance because of its similarity in shape, size, and color, or its markings, labeling, packaging distribution, or the price for which it is sold or offered for sale.

-FOR EXAMPLE: If a student possesses or sells oregano, which he/she claims to be marijuana, a tablet which he/she falsely claims contains LSD, or a harmless pill which bears manufacturer's markings so as to falsely indicate that it is a controlled substance, or sells a crude tobacco cigarette, while claiming it contains marijuana, it is a criminal offense and subject to criminal prosecution.
+FOR EXAMPLE: if a student possesses or sells oregano, which he/she claims to be marijuana, a tablet which he/she falsely claims contains LSD, or a harmless pill which bears manufacturer's markings so as to falsely indicate that it is a controlled substance, or sells a crude tobacco cigarette, while claiming it contains marijuana, it is a criminal offense and subject to criminal prosecution.

-Drug and Alcohol Ten-Day Suspension Reduction Procedures
+Drug & Alcohol Ten-Day Suspension Reduction Procedures

-If a student is suspended for a first violation of the board of education alcohol and drug policy (except for sale and/or transmission), the parent may request a reduction of up to five days of the suspension in the following manner:
+If a student is suspended for a first violation of the board of education alcohol and drug policy (except for the sale and transmission), the parent may request a reduction of up to five days of the suspension in the following manner:

-- 1. The parents will be advised of the reduction possibility by the administrator who notifies them of the suspension. - 2.
-A combination of the following alternatives may be required by the administrator to effect reduction of the suspension: - a.
-Parents take student to a school approved person or agency for a dependency assessment and authorize the release of the results of same to school.
-Costs incurred from the assessment up to a \$100.00 maximum will be paid from grant money received by the school district provided they're available.
-(If a financial hardship exists, contact the principal). - b.
+- The parents will be advised of the reduction possibility by the administrator who notifies them of the suspension - A combination of the following alternatives may be required by the administrator to effect a reduction in the suspension. - 1.
+Parents take student to a school approved person or agency for a dependency assessment and authorize the release of the results of same to school. - 2.
 Failure of the student or parent to complete the activities assigned by the administrator will result in the days of reduction being reinstated.

-USE OF TOBACCO
+USE OF TOBACCO/NICOTINE

-No pupil shall smoke, use or possess tobacco, or any substance containing tobacco, lighted or unlighted, including clove cigarettes, any smoking device, including lighters or cigarette rolling papers, any alternative nicotine products including electronic, vapor, or other substitute forms of cigarettes, cigarillos, cigars, or pipes, or any tobacco or nicotine cessation product in any area under the control of the Board of Education; in any vehicle owned, leased, rented, or chartered by the Board; or at any activity supervised or sponsored by any school operated by the Board.
+No pupil shall smoke, use or possess tobacco, or any substance containing tobacco, lighted or unlighted, including clove cigarettes, any smoking device, including lighters or cigarette rolling papers, any alternative nicotine products including electronic, vapor or other substitute forms of cigarettes, cigarillos, cigars, or pipes, or any tobacco or nicotine cessation product in any area under the control of the Board of Education; in any vehicle owned, leased, rented, or chartered by the Board.

 Use of tobacco shall mean all uses of tobacco, including chewing or maintaining any substance containing tobacco, including smokeless tobacco in the mouth; using or possessing any other matter or substances that contain tobacco, including clove cigarettes, or using or possessing any alternative nicotine products.
 Violation of this policy may result in discipline pursuant to the Code of Student Conduct.